 Once you’ve done that, squish your ribbon together.

-- Now, when we put the zip tie on it in, it already has a memory of how it’s supposed to look.
+- Now, when we put the zip tie on, it already has a memory of how it’s supposed to look.

 Wrap a zip tie around the middle and pull it half way tight.